electrodrago/computer-visit/README.md

 - CNN: EfficientNet, ConvNeXt, ResNet, ResNext, MobileNet, AlexNet, InceptionNet, DenseNet,…
 - Other architecture

-Details can be found on: \href = [Dog vs Cat classification]("https://www.kaggle.com/competitions/dog-vs-cat-classification")
+Details can be found on: [Dog and Cat Classification]("https://www.kaggle.com/competitions/dog-vs-cat-classification")

 Because the dataset is quite small and simple structure, so transfer learning tends to obtain a very good results, don't even need fine-tuning or a large number of epochs.